dotlang/language/README.md

 - **Version 0.99**: ??? ??? ???? - Clarifications about primitive types and array/hash literals, ban embedding non-tuples, change chaining operator, changed notation for casting to be more readable, remove anything type, change notation for inference, removed lambda-maker and `$_` placeholder, clarifications about casting to function type, method dispatch and assignment to function pointer, removed opIndex and chaining operator, changed notation for array and map definition and generic declaration, remove `$` notation, added throw and catch functions, simplified loop, introduced protocols

 # Introduction
-After having worked with a lot of different languages (C\#, Java, Perl, Javascript, C, C++, Python) and being familiar with some others (including Go, D, Scala and Rust) it still irritates me that these languages sometimes seem to _intend_ to be overly complex with a lot of rules and exceptions.
+After having worked with a lot of different languages (C\#, Java, Perl, Javascript, C, C++, Python) and being familiar with some others (including Go, D, Scala, Rust and Haskell) it still irritates me that most of these languages sometimes seem to _intend_ to be overly complex with a lot of rules and exceptions.
 This doesn't mean I don't like them or I cannot develop software using them, but it also doesn't mean I should not be looking for a programming language which is both simple and powerful.

-That's why I am creating a new programming language: Dotlang.
+That's why I am creating a new programming language: dotLang (or dot for short).

-Dotlang programming language is a general purpose language based on author's experience and doing research on other languages (namely Java, C\#, C, C++, Rust, Go, Scala, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, F\# and Oberon-2).
+dotLang programming language is an imperative, static-typed general-purpose language based on author's experience and doing research on many languages (namely Java, C\#, C, C++, Rust, Go, Scala, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Falcon, Julia, F\# and Oberon-2).
 I call the paradigm of this language "Data-oriented".
 This is a combination of Object-Oriented and Functional approach and it is designed to work with data.
 There are no objects or classes.
 Only data types and functions.
-But most important features of OOP (encapsulation, abstraction, inheritance and polymorphism) are provided to some extent.
+But most useful features of the OOP (encapsulation, abstraction, inheritance and polymorphism) are provided to some extent.
+On the other hand, we have first-class and higher-order functions borrowed from functional approach.

 Three main goals are pursued in the design of this language:

-1. **Simple**: The code written in Dotlang language should be consistent, easy to learn, read, write and understand.
+1. **Simple**: The code written in dotLang should be consistent, easy to learn, read, write and understand.
 There has been a lot of effort to make sure there are as few exceptions as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
 2. **Powerful**: It should enable (a team of) developers to organise, develop, test, maintain and operate a large and complex software project, with relative ease.
-3. **Fast**: Performance of the final output should be high (something like Java).
+3. **Fast**: The compiler will compile to native code which will bring high performance.

 Achieving all of above goals at the same time is something impossible so there will definitely be trade-offs and exceptions.
 The underlying rules of design of this language are